rgksugan/knowledge/3-resources/books/AI Engineering.md

 > It might take a weekend to build a demo but months, and even years, to build a product.

+> AI engineering is just software engineering with AI models thrown in the stack.

+> An advantage that full-stack engineers have over traditional ML engineers is their ability to quickly turn ideas into demos, get feedback, and iterate.

+> Prompt engineering is about getting AI models to express the desirable behaviors from the input alone, without changing the model weights.

+> With foundation models, where many teams use the same model, differentiation must be gained through the application development process.

+> In traditional ML engineering, most use cases are close-ended—a model’s output can only be among predefined values.
+For example, spam classification with only two possible outputs, “spam” and “not spam”, is close-ended.
+Foundation models, however, are open-ended.
+Annotating open-ended queries is much harder than annotating close-ended queries—it’s easier to determine whether an email is spam than to write an essay.
+So data annotation is a much bigger challenge for AI engineering.

+> Pre-training also takes a long time to do.
+A small mistake during pre-training can incur a significant financial loss and set back the project significantly.
+Due to the resource-intensive nature of pre-training, this has become an art that only a few practice.
+Those with expertise in pre-training large models, however, are heavily sought after.

+> Out of all training steps, pre-training is often the most resource-intensive by a long shot.

+> Training always involves changing model weights, but not all changes to model weights constitute training.

 ## Contents

 ## The Book in 3 Sentences